 Where does the Northwestern Wolf Live?

-The northwestern wolf can also be found in Canada, in the provinces of Alberta, British Columbia and Saskatchewan.
+The northwestern wolf can also be found in Canada, in Alberta, British Columbia, and Saskatchewan.

 The range of the northwestern wolf runs down into the United States in Colorado.